I Want To...

 Our unique four-year program provides residents with the opportunity to spend their final year of training focused on an area of interest so they can develop specialized expertise.
 Fourth-year residents take on the schedule of a typical academic physician while working under the guidance of a dedicated faculty mentor to become skilled in one of many emergency medicine subspecialties.
 We call this Focused Advanced Specialty Training.

 While there’s no question our residents have many exciting challenges, they also form strong friendships with their peers and lasting professional relationships with the Johns Hopkins faculty.
 There is also ample time to enjoy Baltimore—a cultural gem and one of the most charming cities on the East Coast.

 At the end of the day, the goal of the residency program is to challenge, engage and inspire our residents to emerge as world class leaders in emergency medicine and beyond.

 The Johns Hopkins Emergency Medicine Residency transitioned from a three-year to a four-year program in July 2008.
-The four-year program allows residents to enjoy significant augmentation of academic and specialized experiences, which have become increasingly necessary as our specialty continues to evolve.
+Our four-year curriculum allows residents to enjoy significant augmentation of academic and specialized experiences, which have become increasingly necessary as our specialty continues to evolve.